Swimming of a uniform deformable sphere in a viscous incompressible fluid with inertia: Mean swimming velocity and mean rate of dissipation for some simple strokes

 The corresponding surface agitation $(\hat{\vc{\psi}}^I|\hat{\du{A}}^0|\hat{\vc{\psi}}^I)$ follows from the matrix $\hat{\du{A}}^0_{13}$.
 From these expressions we can evaluate the limiting values $U_{red}(\infty)$ and $\hat{U}_{red}(\infty)$ in the examples given below.

 In our first example we consider the swimmer with a dipolar and a quadrupolar flow field, corresponding to moments $\mu^I_1=1$, $\mu^I_2=i/\sqrt{2}$, and all other moments vanishing.
 The dipolar and quadrupolar flow fields vary harmonically in time, and out of phase.
+The surface shape at sixteen equidistant instants in a period is shown in Fig. 1.
 For this swimmer the primary reduced swimming velocity $\hat{U}_{red}=1/\sqrt{2}=0.701$, independent of $s$.
-In Fig. 1 we compare $U_{red}(s)$ with $\hat{U}_{red}$ as a function of $s$ for $\rho_0=\rho$.
+In Fig. 2 we compare $U_{red}(s)$ with $\hat{U}_{red}$ as a function of $s$ for $\rho_0=\rho$.
 In the Stokes limit $s\rightarrow 0$ the two quantities become identical.
-The comparison shows the effect of the linear notion on the mean swimming velocity.
+The comparison shows the effect of the linear motion on the mean swimming velocity.
 In situations without the linear motion the mean swimming velocity is given by $\hat{U}_{red}$.
-For a uniform sphere the linear motion leads to $U_{red}(s)$.
-For a sphere with different internal dynamics the behavior will be intermediate to the two curves shown in Fig. 1.
+For a uniform sphere the reaction force leads to $U_{red}(s)$.
+For a sphere with different internal dynamics the behavior will be intermediate to the two curves shown in Fig. 2.